 The Museum also includes two changing galleries for art and photography exhibits.
-The Central Gallery is naturally located in the center of the Museum building and leads guests to the library.
+The Central Gallery is naturally located in the center of the Museum building.
 The Josef and Edith Mincberg Gallery is a larger hall for more extensive displays.
-The changing exhibits are designed to complement and further explore the issues presented in the Permanent Exhibit.
+The changing exhibits are designed to complement and further explore the issues presented in the permanent galleries.

 Lack Family Memorial Room

 Two other areas of Holocaust Museum Houston allow for reflection and meditation.
 The Lack Family Memorial Room is a quiet place for contemplation.
 It contains the three-part work of art comprising the Wall of Remembrance, the Wall of Tears and the Wall of Hope.
 The Memorial Wall is a place where local Holocaust survivors can commemorate their lost loved ones.

 Eric Alexander Garden of Hope

 Outside the Memorial Room is a quiet garden known as the Eric Alexander Garden of Hope.
 It is dedicated to the eternal spirit of children and is in memory of the one and a half million children who lost their lives in the Holocaust.

 The Jerold B. Katz Family Butterfly Loft